assaf/zombie/README.md

 If you worked with Node.js before you're familiar with this callback pattern.
-Every time you see a callback in the Zombie.js API, it works that way: the first argument is an error, or null if there is no error, with interesting value in the second argument.
+Every time you see a callback in the Zombie.js API, it works that way: the first argument is an error, or null if there is no error.

-Typically the second argument would be a reference to the browser or window object you called.
-This may seem redudant, but works suprisingly well when composing with other asynchronous APIs, for example, when using Zombie.js with Vows.
+And if there are no errors, the remaining arguments may hold interesting values.

+For example, the callback you pass to `visit` receives the browser as the second argument and HTTP status code as the third argument.

 Whenever you want to wait for all events to be processed, just call `browser.wait` with a callback.